-After completing the application and placement evaluation process academic advisors can provide guidance with term scheduling.
+After completing the application and placement assessment process academic advisors can provide guidance with term scheduling.

-Students with transfer credit from another college should have official transcripts sent to the College, and should also have an unofficial copy in hand when they meet with an academic advisor.
+Students with transfer credit from another college should have official transcripts sent to the college.

-During the advising session in or after New Student Orientation, academic advisors will review the specific requirements for completion of the student's academic program.
+During the advising session, academic advisors will review the specific requirements for completion of the student's academic program.
 The program requirements can also be found on the Clark State website.

-Priority registration provides Veteran/Military students, their spouses and dependents, as well as students registered with the Office of Accessibility Services with first choice of classes.
+Priority registration provides Veteran/Military students, their spouses and dependents, as well as students affiliated with the TRIO Student Support Services with first choice of classes.
 It is highly recommended that these students take advantage of this opportunity and work with their academic advisor to make appropriate course selections.

 New students will meet with their academic advisor until the point their advisor informs them it is time to transition to their programmatic faculty advisor.
 Health majors may work with their academic advisor until they have been admitted into their program.
-All programs start with their faculty advisor at different points in their educational journey, and students should always watch their email.
+All programs start with their faculty advisor at different points in their educational journey and students should always watch their email.